jedld/pretentious/README.md

 ## Object Deconstruction Utility

 As Pretentious as the gem is, there are other uses other than generating tests specs.
 Tools are also available to deconstruct objects.
-Object deconstruction basically means that the components used to create and initialized are extracted from an object until only primitive types remain.
-The pretentious gem will also generate the necessary ruby code to create one form scracth.
+Object deconstruction basically means that the components used to create and initialize an object are extracted and decomposed until only primitive types remain.
+The pretentious gem will also generate the necessary ruby code to create one from scratch.
 Below is an example:

 Given an instance of an activerecord base connection for example